**blue text is a link to another page**

 - Installment Payments:

 - First Installment . . . . .
-One-half of General Tax and entire amount of all special assessments due and payable on or before JANUARY 31
+One-half of General Tax and entire amount of all special charges and special assessments due and payable on or before JANUARY 31

 - Second Installment. . . . .
 One-quarter of the General Tax is due and payable on or before MARCH 31